 5277592 the next.
 Feel free to compile and run the program yourself (your computer won’t explode).

 Some compilers, such as Visual Studio, will initialize the contents of memory to some preset value when you’re using a debug build configuration.
 This will not happen when using a release build configuration.
 Therefore, if you want to run the above program yourself, make sure you’re using a release build configuration (see lesson 0.9 -- Configuring your compiler: Build configurations for a reminder on how to do that).
 For example, if you run the above program in a Visual Studio debug configuration, it will consistently print -858993460, because that’s the value (interpreted as an integer) that Visual Studio initializes memory with in debug configurations.

 Most modern compilers will attempt to detect if a variable is being used without being given a value.
 If they are able to detect this, they will generally issue a compile-time warning or error.
 For example, compiling the above program on Visual Studio produced the following warning:

 c:\VCprojects\test\test.cpp(11) : warning C4700: uninitialized local variable 'x' used

-If your compiler won’t let you compile and run the above program for this reason, here is a possible solution to get around this issue:
+If your compiler won’t let you compile and run the above program (e.g. because it treats the issue as an error), here is a possible solution to get around this issue:

 void doNothing(int&) // Don't worry about what & is for now, we're just using it to trick the compiler into thinking variable x is used